 Tax for the month of June will be incorporated in the annual reconciliation return.
 The annual reconciliation should include details of taxable wages, and the various components that make up these wages.
 The wage components that are required for the annual reconciliation are shown on the top portion of the monthly payroll tax payment worksheets.

-The due date for completion and lodgement of the annual reconciliation return is 21 July.
-Completion of the annual reconciliation return is an online process conducted on RevNet at www.revnet.sa.gov.au.
+The due date for completion and lodgement of the annual reconciliation return is 28 July.
+Completion of the annual reconciliation return is an online process conducted on RevenueSA Online at www.revenuesaonline.sa.gov.au.
 Information about the annual reconciliation process is sent to registered employers in June each year.

 Penalty tax and/or interest may be applied to the late lodgement of an annual reconciliation.